microsoft/pxt/tests/runtime-trace-tests/readme.md

   print(i)
 ```
 which produces a different trace when run with python3 than the .ts file does when run with tsc+node.js.
+Notice that it only took a simple 4 line program and no baseline files or assert statements to create a test that tests correctness of ts2py, py2ts, and sts.

 This example is included as "TODO_scope_for_loop.ts".
 Note that files with "TODO_" will be ignored by the test runner.